Professor-G/pyBIA/docs/index.rst

    source/Conventions
    source/Examples

-modules details
+Documentation
 ----------------------

-Here is the (hopefully up-to-date) documentation for all submodules.
+Here is the documentation for all the modules:

 .. toctree::
    :maxdepth: 1